 Give It Polish

 Your nursery is almost done!
 Want to go the extra mile?
-Take your creation from “finished” to “fabulous” with these professional tips for designing a magazine-quality nursery space.
+Take your creation from “finished” to “fabulous” with some inspiration from other nursery designs.